zkuzmic/freeyogacolumbus/src/pages/index.md

 currentClasses:
   - title: FREE Yoga Class, Saturdays, 8am
     when: "8am every Saturday "
-    what: One hour of flow yoga.
-We will continue to collect cash and food for the Pickerington food pantry, as well as used eyeglasses and used medicine bottles, red and blue, for the Pickerington Lions Club.
+    what: >-
+      One hour of flow yoga.
+Yoga class is FREE!
 Please bring your own mat and water bottle.

+      Donations of cash or food accepted for the Pickerington Food Pantry.
+Used eyeglasses and used medicine bottles collected for Pickerington Lions Club.
     where: >
       January 1, 2023 through April 30, 2023 - We will meet at Pickerington
       Nazarene Church at 11775 Pickerington Road, Pickerington, OH 43147.
   - title: FREE Yoga Class, Mondays at 6pm
     when: 6PM - 7PM, every Monday evening January 1, 2023 through April 30, 2023
-    what: One hour of flow yoga.
-We will continue to collect cash and food for the Pickerington food pantry, as well as used eyeglasses and used medicine bottles, red and blue, for the Pickerington Lions Club.
+    what: >-
+      One hour of flow yoga.
+Yoga class is FREE!
 Please bring your own mat and water bottle.

+      Donations of cash or food accepted for the Pickerington Food Pantry.
+Used eyeglasses and used medicine bottles collected for Pickerington Lions Club.
     where: "Epiphany Lutheran Church, 268 Hill Road North, Pickerington OH 43147. "
 ---